alphagreen84/Crime_Map/README.md

 - Add multi-threading for faster scraping and geocoding.
 - Support for more dynamic websites.
 - Scrape information like vehicles ownership.
-- Make a heat map over congested areas.
+- Make the code into a Flask webb app.